kyratrades/kyratrades.github.io/docs/videos/plays.md

 : Proshot.
 Released 4th February 2015, but filmed in 2014.
 : <https://www.imdb.com/title/tt4156348/>

+#### The Crucible - Broadway - March 30, 2016
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+: Saoirse Ronan (Abigail Williams), Ben Whishaw (John Proctor), Sophie Okonedo (Elizabeth Proctor), Bill Camp (John Hale), Ciarán Hinds (Deputy Governer Danforth), Jason Butler Harner (Reverend Samuel Parris)

+NOTES
+: Stunning and intense production of this Arthur Miller classic.
+There is a head that is shot over on the left side of the stage.
+It usually just blocks the actor's legs when in the frame, which is worked around well.
+The last 10 seconds of the show (Elizabeth's speech) are missing due to length of show and battery running out.
+A-

 ## The Curious Incident of the Dog in the Night-Time

 #### The Curious Incident of the Dog in the Night-Time - National Theatre - September 6, 2012